jurihock/stftPitchShift/README.md

     --smb        enable original smb algorithm
                  (only available in the C++ version)

+    --chrono     enable runtime measurements
+                 (only available in the C++ version)
 ```

 To apply multiple pitch shifts at once, separate each factor by a comma, e.g. `-p 0.5,1,2`.